imihnea/dycbackend/README.md

       Security => Remove password from verifLogin, verify the password before 2factor => Validate and sanitize every user input => Anti DDOS
-      Reporting => Middleware to check if the user already reported the product => CSRF
       Elasticsearch => Boost name match
                     => Test more in depth
    Low Priority: